Energinet-DataHub/greenforce-frontend/README.md

 ## Visual Studio Code

-It is recommended to use the [Visual Studio Code](https://code.visualstudio.com) editor, as it supports the entire toolchain used in this repository.
+It is recommended to use the [Visual Studio Code](https://code.visualstudio.com) editor, as it supports the entire toolchain of this repository and has been preconfigured with a list of recommended extensions stored in `.vscode/extensions.json`.
+The editor will automatically prompt for installing these extensions when the project is opened for the first time, but they can later be found by executing the `Show recommended extensions` command.

-todo...

-A list of recommended extensions is stored in `.vscode/extenstions.json`.
-You'll get a notification asking you to install the extensions when you open the project in VS Code for the first time.